 Only Orlando for lack of, really, any others that have even come close, that even approached Woolf.

-possible that Sally Potter's work lends itself to that sort of
+It's possible that Sally Potter's work lends itself to that sort of suffocating self-regard.

 That's really true.
 And Orlando, besides, was so different from the other books--really a love letter.
 But I'm so much a Woolf lover that even in mentioning Orlando and how much I love Tilda Swinton in that film, I have to say that it falls pretty far short--not to mention Mrs. Dalloway, which, no matter how great Vanessa Redgrave is in that film, is essentially not a Woolf anymore after all was said and done there.
 You'd think with the script and the actor, they would've gotten closer--but it's tricky.